 Since I have a lot of quilted pillows, I thought I’d try to make something new and create a quilted baby bib.

-Since this bib is quilted it would be great to use as a drool bib for a baby.
+Since this bib is quilted using a quilt-as-you-go method, it would be great to use as a drool bib for a baby.
 It’s extra-absorbent and can be washed and dried repeatedly.

-If you prefer, you can also make this bib using 2 pieces of fabric.
+If you prefer, you can also make this bib using two pieces of fabric.
 Just create a quilt sandwich with the bib front and back fabrics and a piece of batting sandwiched in between.
 The rest of the directions are exactly the same.
-The bib above is made with a scrap from a quilt panel.
+The bib above is made with a scrap from a quilt panel, that why it looks pieced!

 What is Quilt as You Go?

-“Quilt as you go”, refers to a method of quilting in which you both piece and quilt your project at the same time.
-There are quite a few variations of this technique, some feature quilting entire quilt blocks then assembling them into a quilt.
-The pieces are already quilted and therefore the project does not need to be machine quilted again.
+“Quilt as you go”, refers to a method of quilting in which you both piece and quilt your project simultaneously.
+This technique has several variations; some feature quilting entire quilt blocks then assembling them into a quilt.
+The pieces are already quilted and, therefore, the project does not need to be machine quilted again.

 For today’s tutorial, I’m referring to quilt as you go as an improv piecing method where you both create your patchwork pattern and quilt your project at the same time.